Pete1001/interrogation-script/README.md

 192.168.0.2
 10.0.0.5
 ```
+FUTURE DEVELOPMENT:  (Notes for Pete)
+   -Add functionality for Mandatory General System Health Check
+   -Add functionality for Manual Diff Pre/Post Checks
+      -Run Pre and Post and write each to a separate file for each host
+      -Do a diff between these files and write the output of the diff

 #### `base_commands.txt`
-The `base_commands.txt` file should contain a list of base commands that will be executed **first** on every switch.
-These are usually commands that set terminal behavior or gather specific information common to all switches.
+The `base_commands.txt` file should contain a list of base commands that will be executed **first** on every device.
+These are usually commands that set terminal behavior or gather specific information common to all devices.

 Example:
 ```